tnyeanderson/zet/20240404191010/README.md

 13. If the existing value of a map is a struct, that struct will be updated in-place with any values set in the YAML.

+14. Slices will always be replaced with the new slice if present in the YAML.

 All of the above points are demonstrated by the `yamlupdate` package [embedded](./yamlupdate) in this zet.